Somers Isles Company: Bermuda under the Virginia Company

 When news reached England of the adventures of Sea Venture's survivors, the royal charter of the Virginia Company was extended to include Bermuda on the 12th of March, 1612, at Westminster, with the archipelago granted by the Crown unto the Treasurer and Company of Aduenturers and Planters of the Cittie of London for the first colony in Virginia.
 The new colony was officially named Virgineola, although this was soon changed to The Somers Isles or The Somers Islands in honour of Sir George Somers.

-A Governor, Richard Moore, arrived in 1612 with settlers, aboard Plough, to join those left behind by Sea Venture and Patience.
+A Governor, Richard Moore, arrived in 1612 with settlers, aboard Plough, to join those left behind by Sea Venture, Patience, and Deliverance.
 The new settlers were primarily tenant farmers, who gave seven years of indentured servitude to the Company in exchange for the cost of transport.
 Although the primary industry was envisioned to be agriculture, the early Governors enthusiastically, if mostly unsuccessfully, attempted to develop other industries also.
 These included pearl diving (there are no pearls in Bermuda) and ambergris.
 The first two slaves to arrive in Bermuda, one black, one Native American, were brought in for their skills as pearl divers.

 Free of the endemic warfare and other hardships which plagued the continental settlement, Bermuda thrived from the beginning, though it was never to be particularly profitable for its investors.
 Its population quickly surpassed that of Jamestown, and consideration was given to abandoning the North American continent and evacuating its settlers to Bermuda.

 Formation of the Somers Isles Company

-The Virginia Company ran Bermuda until 1613, when the colony was transferred to Sir William Wade et cetera in exchange for £2,000, who then resigned to the Crown in 1614.
+The Virginia Company ran Bermuda until 1613, when the colony was transferred to Sir William Wade et al in exchange for £2,000, who then resigned it to the Crown in 1614.
 The Crown briefly administered the Colony directly before the adventurers (shareholders) of the Virginia Company formed a second company, the Somers Isles Company, to which Bermuda was transferred in 1615.
 The Virginia Company was dissolved in 1622, with the administration of its continental colony passing to the Crown.
 The Somers Isles Company, with its separate charter, continued to administer Bermuda for another six decades.

 The original Adventurers of the Somers Isles Company listed in the letters patent were essentially the same as those of the Virginia Company.
 Major-General Sir John Henry Lefroy, Governor of Bermuda from 1871 to 1877, transcribed the list which was ordered by social rank, but commented that the original list began with Henry, Earl of Southampton: